More than 25,000 people sprain their ankles every day, according to the American Orthopaedic Foot and Ankle Society.

 Most other types of fractures extend through the bone.
 They may be stable, in which there is no shift in bone alignment, or displaced, in which the bone ends no longer line up properly.
 These fractures usually result from trauma, such as dropping a heavy object on your foot, or from a twisting injury.
 If the fractured bone does not break through the skin, it is called a closed fracture.
 Several types of fractures occur to the forefoot bone on the side of the little toe (fifth metatarsal).

 An ankle-twisting injury may tear the tendon that attaches to this bone and pull a small piece of the bone away.
-A more serious injury in the same area is a Jones fracture, which occurs near the base of the bone and disrupting the blood supply to the bone.
+A more serious injury in the same area is a Jones fracture, which occurs near the base of the bone and disrupts the blood supply to the bone.
 This injury may take longer to heal or require surgery.
 Symptoms include pain, swelling, and sometimes bruising.

 Contact Our Foot Specialists Today

-If you are have an ankle injury and think it may be a fracture, please contact our office today at 248.258.0001 to schedule an appointment.
+If you have an ankle injury and think it may be a fracture, please contact our office today at 248.258.0001 to schedule an appointment.
 Most insurance plans cover ankle injuries.